joekrinke15/blog/index.md

-- *disseminating knowledge*: RECON provides free, open-access training material on its training platform [reconlearn.org](https://reconlearn.org), and regularly organises workshops and short courses on outbreak analytics and data science.
-Our [public forum ](/forum), freely accessible to anyone, is dedicated to sharing exptertise on these topics.
+- *disseminating knowledge*: RECON provides free, open-access training material on its training platform [reconlearn.org](https://reconlearn.org), and regularly organises workshops and short courses on outbreak analytics and data science. freely accessible to anyone, is dedicated to sharing exptertise on these topics.

 - *outbreak response deployment*: RECON supports the deployment of data